z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 program and the BiFrost*2 library.
 It _glues_ the two binary pieces together, filling the hole between them with zeroes.
 This negates the need for the BASIC loader we've used throughout the examples, which loads two piece of CODE.
-The second call the appmake takes this one large binary file and wraps a standard BASIC loader around it.
+The second call to appmake takes this one large binary file and wraps a standard BASIC loader around it.

 The +glue approach is much less fussy than building the two separate binary